 Do you want to make a difference?
 Have you felt the need to change someone’s life lately?
 Are you desperate to make a meaningful contribution to your local community but have no idea where to start?
 Hint: read on.

-Far beyond just teaching practical English skills, our volunteer tutors assist students with basic, day-to-day activities, support them in pursuing pathways to employment or further education, and help them build overall confidence in their new life in Australia.
+Far beyond just teaching practical English skills, our Volunteer Tutors assist students with basic, day-to-day activities, supporting them in pursuing pathways to employment or further education and helping them build confidence in their new life in Australia.

-We’re now taking submissions for tutors to assist our:
+We’re now taking submissions for Volunteer Tutors to assist our students:

 No Experience Necessary

 Yes, you read right.
 You don’t need to have teaching or tutoring experience to work with our students.
 Sure, it’s a bonus if you do, but all we really need is someone who ticks a few boxes:

 - A good level of written and spoken English;

 - An Australian citizen or permanent resident;

 - Successful criminal history clearance;